Custom metrics

 )

-For segmented analysis define the name of the column in the dataset and the segment it corresponds to:
+For segmented analysis, define the name of the column in the dataset and the segment to which it corresponds.

 segments = [{"name": "custom_seg", "column": "column_with_segment_values"}]